khushaljethava/khushaljethava.github.io/_posts/2026-04-05-Building-Recommendation-Systems-with-Python.md

 This guide implements each approach from scratch in Python, then shows how to use libraries like Surprise and scikit-learn to build production-quality systems.

+When I built AI agent frameworks at Codiste that incorporated recommendation logic, I learned that the choice between collaborative and content-based filtering often comes down to what data you actually have available at cold start.
+In production, we almost always ended up with a hybrid approach because neither method alone handled the full range of user scenarios.

 ## Setting Up

 ```python